davidlitmark/beatsheet/readme.md

 # Beat Sheet Calculator (for novels and short stories)

-The Beat Sheet returns a JSON consisting of the beats and page/word count that makes up the plot structure of a block buster according to the original [Blake Snyder beat sheet][bs2] from his book [Save The Cat!][sc] but also includes additions from [Save The Cat!
+The Beat Sheet returns a JSON with all the beats and where they should appear in your story.
+The beats are from the Blake Snyder Beat Sheet or the "BS2" which includes the 15 essential "beats" or plot points that all stories should contain, according to the [Blake Snyder beat sheet][bs2] from his book [Save The Cat!][sc].
+It also includes additions from [Save The Cat!
 Strikes Back][scsb].
-To better suit novels and short stories the first act is a bit shorter, based on input from [Plot & Stucture (James Scott Bell)][ps] since a written text demands more involvement from the reader than a movie that you can just sit back and watch.
+To better suit novels and short stories the first act is a bit shorter, based on input from [Plot & Stucture (James Scott Bell)][ps].
+The reasoning behind this is that a written text demands more involvement from the reader than a movie that you can just sit back and watch, thus we must involve the reader sooner.

 Compared to the original BS2 beat sheet the following are modifications are made: